 The Year after Graduation

-Continued involvement by participants the year after graduation is an important part of the program.
-By helping plan a Challenge Day or being involved in some aspect of LTC, they build connections with the incoming class, enhance their knowledge of the community, and continue relationships with people in their class.
+Involvement in LTC the year after graduation is an important part of the program.
+Graduates have an opportunity to help plan a Challenge Day or contribute to the program in a variety of ways.
+During the year, grads are able to build connections and relationships with the incoming LTC class, enhance their community knowledge, and work with people from their class.